kchennaf/RsearchProject/README.md

                                         Figure : Example of products using semantic web technologies

-# Limitations &amp; Future Work
+## Limitations & Future Work

-Tim Berners Lee&#39;s vision of a Semantic Web forming a universal knowledge base opens many perspectives, but nevertheless, its implementation poses multiple problems.
-The first to notice is the diversity and complexity of the languages ​​proposed today by the W3C.
+Tim Berners Lee's vision of a Semantic Web forming a universal knowledge base opens many perspectives, but nevertheless, its implementation poses multiple problems.
+The first to notice is the diversity and complexity of the languages proposed today by the W3C.
 On the other hand, the real cost of switching to the Semantic Web is an obstacle.
 Indeed, the strength of the Semantic Web lies in the software agents.
 The Semantic Web will have reached its full potential when different agents will create various programs to collect Web content from different sources.
 They will be able to process the information and exchange it with other programs as Web content readable by automated machines, the effectiveness of software agents will be increased. &quot;The Semantic Web promotes this synergy: even agents that are not specifically made to work together can transfer data between them if the data is accompanied by semantics.
 Before reaching this level of perfection, one must take into account an essential but problematic step of the Semantic Web which is the integration of information sources and the human resources to be mobilized to carry out this work.
 The Semantic Web infrastructure must first allow for simple and effective integration of information.
 On the other hand, the human resources to make this transition are still few and the producers of contents supposed to enrich the documents of metas data do not see immediate benefits to proceed to this enrichment.
 These various obstacles to the implementation of the Semantic Web can result in a categorization of the uses of the Semantic Web and its technologies according to the users.
 The cleavage should be between the needs of businesses and the needs of individuals on the one hand, and between the Semantic Web developed by scientists and the Semantic Web Community developed by Internet users on the other side.

 Despite the various obstacles that have just been mentioned and which are inherent to its implementation, the Semantic Web and more broadly semantic technologies, should have a leading role in improving access to information, the development of economies and knowledge in general.

-# References
+## References

 Business Process Execution Language for Web Services (BPEL4WS) homepage: http://www128.ibm.com/developerworks/library/ws-bpel/